Print & Share This Recipe!

 4

-Add the banana and yogurt mixture to the butter and egg mixture.
-Then add the flour mix until everything comes together nicely.
+Add the banana-yogurt mixture to the butter, sugar, and egg mixture.
+Stir until well combined.
+Gradually fold in the dry flour mixture until the batter comes together smoothly—don’t overmix.

 5